7 Ways To Get Buy-In for Your Factory’s Digital Transformation Programs

 As with any large undertaking like this, digital transformation requires rewarding the people that support the vision and strategy.
 It’s important to recognize champions and reward them for adopting and leading from the front.
 The recognition of team members really driving transformation, can really go a long way.
 Without them, none of this would be possible.

-Grupo Bimbo, one of the largest bakeries in the world, understands the importance of celebrating its champions.
+Grupo Bimbo, the largest bakeries in the world, understands the importance of celebrating its champions.
 The global manufacturer had the goal in mind of recognizing team members, for helping increase the number of use cases to drive usage within Parsable.
 Workers are rewarded with a personalized note, from the Vice President Global Digital Transformation and Data & Analytics, and certificates of recognition that are printed and posted in their offices.

 4. Focus on Humans